Romeren/RaspBoard/README.md

 # RaspBoard
 Dashboard but on a Raspberry

-Microservice architecture for luanching small Rest services Everything is REST
+Microservice architecture for luanching small Rest services.

 Built using:
     *   Tornado Web